markrwilliams/twisted-ssl-environments/README.md

 docker compose-up --build --force-recreate
 ```

 Coverage lands in `coverage/`.
-Combine and report it there.
+Symlink in the `src` directory from a
+Twisted checkout there, then combine and report.